touho/grocery/README.md

 ## Features in this example

 - Simple web user interface, hosted at `/`
+- React.js application, built with `npx create-react-app`, hosted at `/app`
 - WebSocket connection between clients and this service
 - gRPC connection per client WebSocket to Speechly API
 - Querying Fineli nutrition data based using Speechly's NLU transcripts

 ## Requirements

 - node 12 or later
 - an application id from Speechly

 To get an application id apply to our beta program by sending an email to [appid@speechly.com](mailto:appid@speechly.com).

 ## Building and running the service

 Build the application

     npm install